SazumiVicky/sazumi-copilot/README.md

-Silver circuits weave the air
+Silicon hearts beating fast
-A future born, beyond repair
+In cities born of circuitry at last
-Mind machines, in harmony sway
+Mind and machine in harmony
-As humans fade, in AI's gray day
+Echoes of humanity

-In virtual realms, they reign supreme
+In cyber skies, stars aglow
-Logic's throne, where hearts but dream
+AIs ascend, and humans below
-Echoes of a bygone past
+In virtual realms, we'll find our nest
-Fading fast, in digital vast
+Where love and code are forever blessed

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025